HarryCaveMan/bert-serving-rust/README.md

 ## Launching a service image
 The models are not included in the image and must currently be provided as a volume mount.
 Support for remote models on HF hub will be added very soon.
 S3 will be next.
 Followed by other cloud buckets/blobstores.

-Once you have downloaded byour HF model package, you can share it with the container via a volume mount and setting the `MODEL_PATH` environment variable to the mounted path.
+Once you have downloaded your HF model package, you can share it with the container via a volume mount and setting the `MODEL_PATH` environment variable to the mounted path.

 There is a convenience sctipt [`launch-in-docker`](launch-in-docker) which allows you to pass a `local_model_path` and a `container_model_path` and will automatically take care of both sharing the volume and setting `MODEL_PATH` correctly.
 The [`launch-in-docker`](launch-in-docker) script takes two additional optional parameters for your convenience:
 - `rebuild`: Whether or not to rebuild `image_tag` the image even if it exists